-Juvenile Sex Crimes: What to Do If Your Child Is Accused
+What To Do If Your Child Is Accused of Sexual Assault in Pennsylvania

 If your child was accused of a sex crime, you may have many concerns, such as, will they be charged as an adult, will your child be required to register as a sex offender, will your child be facing time spent incarcerated?
 Juvenile sex cases can be emotionally charged, especially when the family knows the alleged victim.